Thirisha-s/Search-Algorithm/README.md

 5. Else, compare x with the middle element of the elements on the left side of mid.
 This is done by setting high to high = mid - 1.
 6. Repeat steps 2 to 5 until low meets high
 ## Program:
-i)	#Use a linear search method to match the item in a list.
+i)	##Use a linear search method to match the item in a list.
 ```
 \*
-Developed by: s.thirisha
+Developed by: S.thirisha
 RegisterNumber: 22001920
 def linearSearch(array,n,k):
     for i in range(0,n):